Petosegay: Founding of Petoskey and later years

-The Jesuits, who had lost some support from the local tribes south of the Bay, attempted to regain control, although their efforts to establish a rival mission failed as a direct result of Biidassige's support of the Presbyterian church.
+The Jesuits, who had lost some support from the local tribes south of the Bay, attempted to regain control, although their efforts to establish a rival mission failed as a direct result of Biidaasige's support of the Presbyterian church.
 His wife Kebaykawawikwa, upset at her husband's decision to leave their home of 43 years, left him to live with her relatives across the bay.
 He lived with another woman during this time, but he agreed to take back Kebaykabawikwa when she returned several years later.
-Biidassige gave the second woman a dower, and she left the village.
+Biidaasige gave the second woman a dower, and she left the village.

-In 1873, residents along the bay of Bear Creek named their settlement Petoskey in Biidassige's honor, although the name was a corruption of Biidassige.
+In 1873, residents along the bay of Bear Creek named their settlement Petoskey in Biidaasige's honor, although the name was a corruption of Biidaasige.
 After his wife died in 1881, he lived with his daughter and her husband Moses Waukazoo.
 Suffering poor health, he died on June 27, 1885.
 Of his ten children, his son Ignatius Petoskey was rumored to have been the last chief and head of the Bear River Band of Odawa.
 This was a non-tribal viewpoint that tribal members found amusing because it was untrue.
-Biidassige's descendants still live in the area.
+Biidaasige's descendants still live in the area.

 A type of fossil colonial coral, dating back to the Devonian period, was later discovered on his land and named after him as the Petoskey stone.
 This was later declared the official state stone by Governor George Romney, who officially signed a bill to that effect.
 A granddaughter, Ella Jane Petoskey, was present at the signing.

-In 2005 a bronze statue of Biidassige was erected in Petoskey on a prominent hill overlooking the town and Little Traverse Bay.
+In 2005 a bronze statue of Biidaasige was erected in Petoskey on a prominent hill overlooking the town and Little Traverse Bay.